sjcobb/zoomdata-chart-webpack-starter/README.md

 #### `Array.prototype.from`, `Promise`, `Map`... is undefined?

 Babel only provides down-emits on syntactical features (`class`, `let`, `async/await`...), but not on functional features (`Array.prototype.find`, `Set`, `Promise`...), .
 For that, you need Polyfills, such as [`babel-polyfill`](https://babeljs.io/docs/usage/polyfill/).

-For a library, `core-js` plays very nicely, since you can import just the polyfills you need:

 ```javascript
 import "babel-polyfill/core-js/modules/es6.promise";